pashupati123/OOPS-Project/README.md

 COMPILING THE SOURCE CODE AND LAUNCHING GAME:

-1) The source code file Puyo_Puyo.java placed in the same directory in which this file exists.
+1) The source code file Sphere_Sphere.java placed in the same directory in which this file exists.

 2) The code is developed in Java and compiled and interpreted using jdk1.5 edition of java.